-A New Mexico sublease agreement gives a tenant the opportunity to rent out part or all of the property they’re already renting to a new person (or “subtenant”).
-If you’re a tenant looking to sublet your rental, a sublease agreement is the legal document you need.
+A New Mexico sublease agreement allows tenants to rent out part or all of the property they’re already renting to a new person (or “subtenant”).
+If you’re a tenant looking to sublet your rental, a sublease agreement is a legal document you need.

-For help creating a sublease agreement for New Mexico rentals, download our free blanket template and use this article to figure out how to fill it out in full.
+To help create a sublease agreement for New Mexico rentals, download our free blanket template and use this article to figure out how to fill it out.

 How to Write a New Mexico Sublease Agreement

 - Write down the address — Include the full ZIP+4 address of the property you’re subleasing.

 - Include rental details — Name the parts of the rental that will be accessible to your subtenants.
 These spaces include areas like bedrooms and parking spots and furnishings and amenities (like using a laundry machine, for instance).

 - Spell out all restrictions — Without contradicting the original lease, list all restrictions regarding pets, smoking, and other pertinent activities.
 Note that if the original lease doesn’t restrict something like smoking, but you don’t want the subtenant to smoke, you can include this restriction on the sublease.